kahlan/kahlan/docs/pro-tips.md

 ### Skip a spec

 To skip a spec you should use a `skipIf()` function inside of it.
-This function takes a bolean, that mean you can provide a conditions to skip this spec up.
+This function takes a boolean, that mean you can provide a conditions to skip this spec up.
 In example:

 ```php
 it("should not run on weekends", function() {